Praqma/staci/README.md

 ## Quick Start

 STACI uses properties files to configure the stack.
-You need to follow these overall steps to get started:
+You get started by following these
+steps:

 - Create configuration files
   - Copy the `.template` files in the `conf` folder to files with just a `.properties`